Death of Ms Dhu: Recommendations

 In June 2015, in direct response to Dhu's death, the WA state government announced that police detention would be made safer and that efforts would be made to keep some low-level offenders and youth offenders out of custody.
 It did not clarify whether this would include people who had unpaid fines.
 ALSWA welcomed the announcement but said it needed to be backed up with action.
 Dhu's grandmother said the proposed changes did not address all of her concerns, though they were a good start.
 Joe Francis, then Minister for Corrective Services, opposed any plans to end jailing people for unpaid fines; earlier that year he had called for even harsher penalties for fine defaulters, including longer prison sentences.
-Marc Newhouse, chairman of the DICWC WA, said Francis' proposal made government promises to reduce the incarceration rate for Aboriginals "look like a lie", and University of Western Australia criminologist Dr Hilde Tubex said such a proposal would negatively impact on Indigenous people, women and those affected by poverty.
+Marc Newhouse, chairman of the DICWC WA, said Francis' proposal made government promises to reduce the incarceration rate for Aboriginals "look like a lie", and University of Western Australia criminologist Hilde Tubex said such a proposal would negatively impact Indigenous people, women and those affected by poverty.

 In May 2016, a report by Neil Morgan, Inspector of Custodial Services, recommended that WA stop jailing people for unpaid fines.
 His report mentioned the Dhu case.
 In October 2016 Nigel Scullion, the federal Minister for Indigenous Affairs, offered to fund the first three years of implementation for any state that legislated a CNS.
 The WA state government rejected the offer.
 In March 2017, just prior to the 2017 state election, Dhu's family criticised both of the major political parties in WA for not supporting such a scheme.
 The incumbent Liberal Party voiced their opposition to the program while the Labor Party said they would consider the scheme but made no commitments.
 The Labor Party voiced its support for the end of the jailing of people for unpaid fines.